 - They’ve got great internet on domestic flights, and that’s very important to me

 - The only thing worse than being an American Airlines Executive Platinum is not being one.

 I’m going to fly American, so having elite status helps.
-I have the Citi® / AAdvantage® Executive World Elite™ Mastercard® and this card (which is offering 50,000 miles after $5000 spend within the first 3 months of cardmembership) does two things for me.
+I have the Citi Executive card and this card does two things for me.

 - Admirals Club membership.
 Assistance from club agents has been a lifesaver during mechanical and weather delays.
 The amazing women in the Austin club in particular are true lifesavers, though I’ve always had above and beyond service from the legacy American Airlines agents at Washington National as well.